nubpro/nakvaksin/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As some [MySejahtera](https://mysejahtera.malaysia.gov.my/intro_en/) user do not receive any notification and missed their appointment, or user ar force to check the application every day for the very same reason.
+As some [MySejahtera](https://mysejahtera.malaysia.gov.my/intro_en/) user do not receive any notification and missed their appointment, or user are forced to check the application every day for the very same reason.
 <br>
 This application will provide a simple, easier way to get notified on user's vaccination appointment.